hammedakinwale/Devops-projects/24-container-migration-from-VM(ec2)-to-container/README.md

 ### **Step 1:** Pull MySQL Docker Image from Docker Hub Registry

 Start by pulling the appropriate Docker image for MySQL.
-You can download a specific version or opt for the latest release, as seen in the following command:
+You can download a specific version or opt for the latest release, as seen in the below command:

 `docker pull mysql/mysql-server:latest`

 ![](./images/1.png)

 If you are interested in a particular version of MySQL, replace latest with the version number.
-Visit Docker Hub to check other tags here
+Visit Docker Hub to check other tags [here](https://hub.docker.com/_/mysql)

 List the images to check that you have downloaded them successfully: